lordpaulthomas/burger/README.md

 ## Usage

-Download to you local machine or check a verison deployed on heroku https://afternoon-tor-64917.herokuapp.com/
+Download to you local machine or check a verison deployed on https://burger-d1795d4bf236.herokuapp.com/

 ## License